magento/devdocs/src/guides/v2.3/rest/tutorials/bundle-product/plan-product.md

 We will use a `Default` attribute set.

 RAM and Monitor sizes will be the customizable aspect of the bundle product.
-We'll create a simple product for each size of RAM and Monitor (12G, 24G, 15' and 20').
+We will create a simple product for each size of RAM and Monitor (12GB, 24GB, 15" and 20").

 ## Define product characteristics

-The table below has the general characteristics of a desktop computer we are creating:
+The table below has the general characteristics of the desktop computer we are creating:

 Characteristic | Description
 --- | ---